sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 In the example shown above, ``PropertyHook::get('property')`` to specify that we want to configure the behaviour of the method that is called when the property named ``property`` is accessed for reading.

+A test double implements both a get hook and a set hook for every doubled property, even when the property only declares one of them.
+The interface shown above only declares a get hook for ``property``, but the test double also implements a set hook that can be configured using ``PropertyHook::set('property')``.

+Property hooks that are declared ``final`` are not doubled.
+Properties that do not declare any hooks are not doubled: they behave like regular properties on the test double.

 .. _test-doubles.test-stubs.reference.configuring-exceptions: